charleshansen/mock-promises/README.md

 ##Examples

 To see more detailed examples, look in [mock-promises_spec.js].
-A simpler examples are included below.
+Some examples are included below.

 ```js
 describe("executeForPromise", function() {